johnrsibert/JonzPandemic/index.md

 Equally important we need to **insist that political leaders actually lead** to provide the economic and logistical support required to get us through.

 ## What's new?

+#### May 2, 2021
+- Added reference line to per percapita prevelence at 0.05 cases per 1000 people to simplify comparisions between areas.
+Very few areas have prevelence this low.

 #### April 12, 2021
 - Added links to prevalence plots for selected counties.